BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_4_Receiving_a_Transaction.md

 _What is a transaction?_ A transaction is a bitcoin exchange.
 The owner of some bitcoins uses his private key to access those coins, then locks the transaction using the recipient's public key.

-> **TESTNET vs MAINNET:** Sadly, there are no faucets in real life.
+> :link: **TESTNET vs MAINNET:** Sadly, there are no faucets in real life.
 If you were playing on the mainnet, you'd need to go and actually buy bitcoins at a bitcoin exchange or ATM, or you'd need to get someone to send them to you.
 Testnet life is much easier.

 ## Verify Your Money